loopstick/Digital-Electronics-Spring-2017/README.md

 		the added feature that it reads from two sensors
 - Hands-on activity:
 	- Debugging techniques
+		- Compiling vs. uploading
+		- Syntax error vs. logic error
 		- Using _print_ and _println_
 		- Using the Digital Multimeter
 			- See debugging resources [here](https://github.com/michaelshiloh/resourcesForClasses)
+		- Asking for help
+			- First try to figure it out on your own.
+Google is great here.
+			- Upload your code to Github
+			- Explain to me (or whoever you are asking) the problem
 	- Soldering
 - Homework:
 	- You have 2 weeks left for this project.
 You should have a very solid